GeekBrucy/mySnippets/AWS/24_VPC.md

 - ECMP = Equal-cost multi-path routing
 - Routing strategy to allow to forward a packet over multiple best path
-- Use case: create multiple Siteto- Site VPN connections to increase the bandwidth of your connection to AWS
+- Use case: create multiple Site-to-Site VPN connections to increase the bandwidth of your connection to AWS

 #### Transit Gateway: throughput with ECMP